In addition to majoring in Italian Studies and French, Jane Koch participates in the Army ROTC program at Purdue.

 All Purdue University College of Liberal Arts majors prepare students with the skills identified as contributing to professional success: communicating and listening well, an understanding and appreciation of diverse points of view, creative thinking and problem solving, a collaborative mindset, the ability to synthesize complex ideas and communicate them clearly, and a Boilermaker work ethic.

-Italian Studies majors develop skills that are applicable to many different careers.
+Italian Studies majors also develop transferable skills that are valued by employers and applicable to many different careers.
 These skills may include, but are not limited to:

 - Ability to plan, execute, and disseminate research findings from different vantage points.